saguarocrypto/gatekeeper/README.md

 ### Building and Invoking the CPI

-Once you have the PDA address, you can build and invoke the `validate_sandwich_validators` instruction.
+Once you have the PDA address, you can build and invoke the `validate_sandwich_validators` instruction using the Anchor CPI module.

 The instruction requires the following accounts: